kitnil/awesome/README.md

 - [awesome-docker](https://github.com/veggiemonk/awesome-docker) - :whale: A curated list of Docker resources and projects
 - [systemd-user-units](https://github.com/pablox-cl/systemd-user-units) - A collection of systemd units
 - [base16](https://github.com/chriskempson/base16) - Syntax highlighting for hackers
-- [HEAD](https://github.com/joshbuchea/HEAD) - A list of everything that could go in the &lt;head&gt; of your document
+- [HEAD](https://github.com/joshbuchea/HEAD) - A list of everything that *could* go in the head of your document

 ## PHP